wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * User's password cannot be returned in plain text anymore.
   * Users export (export CSV) cannot export password anymore.
   * Time to import users (import CSV) has been increased significatively if the field password is provided.
   * Fields `username` and `password` in xivo-confd API `/users` don't have impact anymore on authentication and must be considered as invalid.
 To change these values, use wazo-auth API instead.
   * Fields `enabled` for xivo-confd API `/users/<user_id>/cti` don't have impact anymore on authentication and must be considered as invalid.
 To change this value, use wazo-auth API instead.
   * In wazo-auth, the backend `xivo_user` has been removed.
   * In xivo-ctid, the default authentication backend is now `wazo_user`.

+* Default phone passwords are now auto-generated.
+Switchboard users with a Snom device will now have to add a configuration file to store the username and password.
+See :ref:`switchboard_device_snom`

 18.03